School Health Services

 Clinic Information

-• Identify health concerns and refer to registered school nurses for follow-up and resources
+• Identifying health concerns and notifying the registered school nurse

-• Communication with parent/guardian, students, staff, and other school health team members
+• Communication with families, staff, and the school health team

 Assistive Medical Equipment: Crutches, Canes, Walkers, Wheelchairs, Braces, Splints